 Host an Office Add-in on Microsoft Azure

 The simplest Office Add-in is made up of an XML manifest file and an HTML page.
-The XML manifest file describes the add-in's characteristics, such as its name, what Office client applications it can run in, and the URL for the add-in's HTML page.
+The XML manifest file describes the add-in's characteristics, such as its name, what Office desktop clients it can run in, and the URL for the add-in's HTML page.
 The HTML page is contained in a web app that users interact with when they install and run your add-in within an Office client application.
 You can host the web app of an Office Add-in on any web hosting platform, including Azure.

 This article describes how to deploy an add-in web app to Azure and sideload the add-in for testing in an Office client application.

 Install Visual Studio 2019 and choose to include the Azure development workload.

 If you've previously installed Visual Studio 2019, use the Visual Studio Installer to ensure that the Azure development workload is installed.

 If you don't already have Office, you can register for a free 1-month trial.